abunchofnerds-25/ccollections/README.md

 ### Multi-document streams

 When the input contains multiple `---`-delimited documents, `cyaml_parse` (and its variants) returns a single `CYAML_LIST` node whose elements are the individual document roots in order.
-A single-document input is always returned as its root node directly -- no wrapping list.
+A single-document input is always returned as its root node directly; no wrapping list.

 ```c
 /* Kubernetes-style multi-document YAML */